DDA and how it all began

 It is the duty of the service provider to remedy the situation, i.e.

-A simple platform lift like the one pictured below can overcome the issue of a steps.
+A simple platform lift can overcome the issue of a steps.
+See our full range of products.
 We have solutions for every environment.
 Please give us a call to discuss how we can help you comply with the equality Act and make your building accessible to all.